Sabyn Mayfield: Directing, Writing, Producing

 While in Film School, Sabyn developed a cache of work which featured Tears, a narrative short starring Michael Madsen based on his poem of the same name, as published in the book, Burning in Paradise.
-In 2012, after many year of climbing the proverbial industry ladder, Mayfield refocused his attention on directing, producing, and writing.
-Sabyn has directed music video for artists including: himself, Redlight King, Julien Baker, Vanessa Carlton, Shannon Magrane, Olivia Lane, and Space Capone.
-His commercial work includes spots for local and national brands, but is highlighted by a series of anti-bullying PSA's provided to organizations against bullying around the globe to raise awareness.
+In 2012, Mayfield refocused his attention on directing, producing, and writing.
+Sabyn has directed music videos for artists including Redlight King, Julien Baker, Vanessa Carlton, Shannon Magrane, Olivia Lane, and Space Capone.
+His commercial work includes spots for local and national brands, but is highlighted by a series of anti-bullying PSA's provided to organizations against bullying.

 Sabyn's feature film debut was Boomtown, starring Tyler Riggs, Rachel Brosnahan, Boyd Holbrook, Dwight Yoakam, and Jocelin Donahue.
 Filmed in Williston, North Dakota, it features original music by John Moreland.
 His follow up movie, Time Cant Be Wasted was released in 2020.